mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 It's useful to see the encoding and decoding processes as functions.
 We write the encoder as $$C:{\{1..k\}}^n \rightarrow {\{0,1\}}^* $$ and the decoder as  $$D:{\{0,1\}}^* \rightarrow {\{1..k\}}^n$$.
 Being able to recover the input is the same as saying that $$D \circ C$$ is the identity.

 So, when we talk about a more efficient encoding we are referring to a smaller *expected length* of the encoded sequence.
-To make thing independent of $$n$$ we can divide the binary string length by $$n$$ to get the bits per message used on average.
+To make things independent of $$n$$ we can divide the binary string length by $$n$$ to get the bits per message used on average.

 $$  \frac{1}{n} \cdot \mathbb{E}[ \text{length}(C(X_1..X_n))] $$

 The less bits per message we use, the better.
-We still haven't answered: how good can we get and how does this changes with N?
+We still haven't answered the: how good can we get and how does this changes with N?

 ### Typical Set

-By the law of large numbers<sup>[2](#reminder-large-numbers)</sup>, given an arbitrary function and $$X_1..X_n$$ i.i.d, the average $$f(X)$$ tends to the expected value in probability as $$n$$ tends to infinity (if the expected value exist).
+By the law of large numbers<sup>[2](#reminder-large-numbers)</sup>, given an arbitrary function and $$X_1..X_n$$ i.i.d, the average $$f(X)$$ tends to the expected value in probability as $$n$$ tends to infinity (if the expected value exists).

 Let's take the function $$h(x)=-\log p(x)$$.
 Notice that the definition of $$h(x)$$ involves knowing the distribution so it's specific to the distribution we are considering.
 Its expected value $$\mathbb{E}[h(X)] = H(X)$$ is called the *entropy* of the random variable.
 Entropy is a function of the distribution $$p$$.
 It can be interpreted as a measure of how "concentrated" a distribution is, less entropy meaning more concentrated (more predictable results).